AdguardTeam/AdguardBrowserExtension/README.md

   ├── <browser-name>-<build-type>.html
 ```

-#### Debug MV3 declarative rules
+#### <a name="dev-debug-mv3"></a> Debug MV3 declarative rules

-If you want to debug MV3 declarative rules and check exactly which rules has been applied for some requests, you can build extension in dev mode as described in the upper section ([how to build](#how-to-build)), but for specified branch, in which we develop MV3 version.
+If you want to debug MV3 declarative rules and check exactly which rules has been applied for some requests, you can build extension in dev mode as described in the upper [How to build](#dev-build) section, but for specified branch, in which we develop MV3 version.

 Then install extension via developer mode, make requests and see applied declarative rules in the filtering log.